DianaMMartins/DianaMMartins/README.md

   It has been an amazing experience and I have certainly enjoyed the challenge it presented!

-  Then at the end of June 2023, I started working as a Junior Developer at Wren Kitchens.
+  Then at the end of June 2023, I started working as a Junior Developer at Wren Kitchens, where I've been working with Php, Symfony, along with Tailwind, Svelte, Javascript and Typecript.
+Been improving my knowledge of Postman and Docker as well.

 ### 🧵 Fun facts: